-We have audited the accompanying consolidated balance sheets of Silicon Laboratories Inc. as of January 1, 2011 and January 2, 2010, and the related consolidated statements of income, changes in stockholders' equity, and cash flows for each of the three fiscal years in the period ended January 1, 2011.
+We have audited the accompanying consolidated balance sheets of Silicon Laboratories Inc. (the Company) as of December 31, 2011 and January 1, 2011, and the related consolidated statements of income, changes in stockholders' equity, and cash flows for each of the three fiscal years in the period ended December 31, 2011.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.